 As repeatedly reported in previous years, public order grounds are used in an excessive and unjustified manner, both in the framework of pre-removal detention and detention of asylum seekers.
 This continues to be the case.
 The Return Directive does not cover detention on public order grounds, and thus the relevant Greek provision on pre-removal detention – Article 30(1)(c) L 3907/2011 – is an incorrect transposition of EU law.
 For both detainees subject to removal and asylum seekers, detention on public order grounds is usually not properly justified.

-The authorities issue detention orders without prior examination of whether the “applicant’s individual conduct represents a genuine, present and sufficiently serious threat”, in line with the case of law of the Council of State and the CJEU.
+The authorities issue detention orders without prior examination of whether the ‘applicant’s individual conduct represents a genuine, present and sufficiently serious threat’, in line with the case of the Council of State and the CJEU.
 This is particularly the case where these grounds are based solely on a prior prosecution for a minor offence, even if no conviction has ensued, or in cases where the person has been released by the competent Criminal Court after the suspension of custodial sentences.
 The Ombudsman has once again in 2019 criticised this practice.
-In a case supported by GCR in 2021, the Administrative Court of Athens accepted objections against the detention of a Syrian national who was administratively detained in Tavros pre-removal detention center (Athens), on the grounds that, inter alia, he was accused with criminal charges.
-The Court declared, inter alia, that the nature of the attributed crime was of low importance and considering his personal circumstances he cannot be considered as a threat for public order.
-Thus the court ordered his release from detention.

 Detention of applicants considered to apply merely in order to delay or prevent return

-Applicants subject to the JMD designating Turkey as a safe third country together with applicants submitting a subsequent asylum application were systematically detained on the basis that “there are reasonable grounds to believe that the application is submitted merely in order to delay or prevent the enforcement of the return decision”.
-The detention order and the recommendation of the Asylum service issued in such detention cases are lacking proper justification.
-Instead, they simply repeat part of the relevant legal provision, without due consideration to objective criteria or individual circumstances.
-For instance, in a case supported by GCR, the Administrative Court of Athens ordered the release of an Afghan asylum seeker after his subsequent application had been considered admissible by the Autonomous Asylum Unit of Amygdaleza.
-He had been previously detained on the basis that there are reasonable grounds to believe that he applied for international protection to delay or prevent the enforcement of the return decision.
+Applicants subject to the JMD designating Türkiye as a safe third country together with applicants submitting a subsequent asylum application were systematically detained on the basis that “there are reasonable grounds to believe that the application is submitted merely in order to delay or prevent the enforcement of the return decision”.
+The detention order and the recommendation of the Asylum Service issued in such detention cases are lacking proper justification.
+Instead, they simply repeat part of the relevant legal provision, without due consideration of objective criteria or individual circumstances.
+Regarding those subjected to the JMD, it should also be mentioned that the actual prospect of return is never considered, neither from the police nor from the Asylum Service, despite suspending returns to Türkiye in March 2020.
+Moreover, those who apply for asylum in detention are often detained ‘in order to decide, in the context of a procedure, on the applicant’s right to enter the territory’ despite the fact that this reason can only justify detention of those who have applied for international protection in liberty.

 Detention without legal basis or de facto detention